k-apps-io/llm-dsl/README.md

 ```

 # Storage
-the DSL requires a `storage` mechanism which manages saving and retrieving chats from a data store.
-This package includes `LocalStorage` which will save the chats to the local file system.
+chats can be stored which requires a `storage` mechanism.
+This mechanism manages saving and retrieving chats from a data store.
+This package includes `LocalStorage` which will save the chats to the local file system and `NoStorage` which does not save any chats.

 `LocalStorage` requires an environment variable `CHATS_DIR` where the chats will be stored as `{id}.json` files
 > CHATS_DIR will not be created automatically